cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

  	:lines: 112-114
  	:linenos:
  	:lineno-start: 112

-If you have a block of code that you don’t want ``latexindent.pl`` to touch (even if it is *not* a verbatim-like environment) then you can wrap it in an environment from ``noIndentBlock``; you can use any name you like for this, provided you populate it as demonstrate in :numref:`lst:noIndentBlock`.

 Of course, you don’t want to have to specify these as null environments in your code, so you use them with a comment symbol, ``%``, followed by